Macuyiko/macuyiko.github.io/content/2006/2006_08_thinkpad-stories-1-so-ya-wanna-boot.md

-Title: Thinkpad Stories 1: "So ya wanna boot Ubuntu?"
+Title: Thinkpad Stories 1: "So You Want To Boot Ubuntu?"
 Date: 2006-08-11
 Author: Seppe "Macuyiko" vanden Broucke